cncf/tag-app-delivery/operator-wg/whitepaper/02_Foundation.md

 ### Operator Characteristics
 **(Current) Issue: https://github.com/cncf/sig-app-delivery/issues/37**

-The core purpose of any operator is to extend its orcherstrator's underlying API with new domain knowledge.
-For instance, just like Kubernetes natively understands things like containers and layer 4 load balancers via the Pod and Service objects, operators add new capabilities for more complex systems and applications.
-As an example, prometheus-operator adds a new object type, Prometheus, which extends Kubernetes with high-level support for deploying and running a Prometheus server.
+The core purpose of any operator is to extend its orchestrator's underlying API with new domain knowledge.
+As an example, an orchestration platform as Kubernetes natively understands things like containers and layer 4 load balancers via the Pod and Service objects.
+An operator adds new capabilities for more complex systems and applications.
+For instance, a prometheus-operator introduces new object types, "Prometheus", which extend Kubernetes with high-level support for deploying and running Prometheus servers.

 The capabilities provided by an operator can be sorted into three overarching categories: dynamic configuration, operational automation, and domain knowledge.